watem-sedem/watem-sedem/docs/watem-sedem.rst

 R-factor
 ########
-The erosive power of rainfall is quantified in the rainfall erosivity factor *R*.
+The erosive power of rainfall is quantified in the rainfall erosivity factor :math:`kTC`.
 This is a measure for the total erosivity of a number of rainfall events within a defined timeframe (year, month, number of days).
 The factor is computed by calculating the depth of rainfall (mm) and the kinetic energy of one event.
 For applications of the rainfall erosivity factor in the